Dear Aunt Vadge,

 Using saliva as lube can also increase the chances of yeasts being spread.

-Read our yeast infections page for more information on how to treat a yeast infection.
+Read our yeast infections page for more information on how to treat a yeast infection at home or see your doctor for testing and treatment.